 3. Deliver a vehicle to a vehicle repair facility other than the vehicle repair facility chosen by the person requesting the tow or transport of the vehicle.

 4. Make an intentional misrepresentation regarding the condition of the vehicle, the person's insurer or a specific vehicle repair facility.

 I. Subsection E of this section does not create a private right or cause of action to or on behalf of any person.

 J. This section does not create a cause of action or a right to bring an action against a towing company for releasing a motor vehicle to a person other than the owner if the written authorization as prescribed in this section is provided to the towing company by the owner or an insurance company.

 K. This section only applies to tows resulting from motor vehicle accidents.

-L. A person who violates this section is guilty of a petty offense.
-A person who subsequently violates this section within thirty-six months after a prior violation of this section is guilty of a class 3 misdemeanor.
+L. A person who fails to release a vehicle on receipt of the owner's or insurance company's written request for release pursuant to subsection B of this section and payment of authorized towing and storage fees and charges is guilty of a petty offense.
+A person who subsequently violates this subsection within thirty-six months after a prior violation of this subsection is guilty of a class 3 misdemeanor.